Sushma-Varadaiah/p2p-rating/README.md

 > truffle deploy

-This should create the contract creation transactions which is visible in Ganche console.
+This should create the contract creation transactions which is visible in Ganache console.
 You can also see the address where the smart contract is deployed.

 Copy the address and paste in rating.js file.
 ex: const contractAddress = '0x47C9d63c87EdE1867ED88595364E4B68dBf7BB97'